MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

 > This article applies to Microsoft Edge version 87 or later.

 > [!IMPORTANT]
-> You can invoke Microsoft Edge kiosk mode features on Windows 10 using the command line arguments provided in [Use kiosk mode features](#use-kiosk-mode-features).
+> Invoke Microsoft Edge kiosk mode features on Windows 10 using the command line arguments provided in [Use kiosk mode features](#use-kiosk-mode-features).

 ## Overview